- CSfC Capability Packages

 4.1 Mobile Access (MA) CP

-The MA CP describes how to protect classified data in MA solutions transiting wired networks, domestic cellular networks, and trusted wireless networks to include government private cellular networks and government private Wi-Fi networks.
+The Mobile Access CP describes how to protect classified data in MA solutions transiting wired networks, domestic cellular networks, and trusted wireless networks to include government private cellular networks and government private Wi-Fi networks.

 An MA solution protects classified information as it travels across either an untrusted network or a network consisting of multiple classification levels.
 This solution supports connecting end-user devices (EUDs) to a classified network via two layers of encryption terminated on the EUD provided that the EUD and the network operate at the same security level.